isomerpages/moe-yiochukangsec/_our-experience/In Our School.md

 <div class="yck-component" id="top">
     <h1>In Our School</h1>
     <p>
         YCKSS provides students with a rich range of activities outside the classroom to expose, engage and enrich students’ experiences in the school.
 Here are some of the activities that students look forward to.
-Please visit our <a class="text-link" target="_blank" href="https://www.facebook.com/yiochukangsec">YCKSS Facebook</a> and <a class="text-link" target="_blank" href="https://www.instagram.com/yiochukang_sec/">Instagram</a> for the more information.
+Please visit our <a class="text-link" rel="noopener noreferrer nofollow" target="_blank" href="https://www.facebook.com/yiochukangsec">YCKSS Facebook</a> and <a class="text-link" rel="noopener noreferrer nofollow" target="_blank" href="https://www.instagram.com/yiochukang_sec/">Instagram</a> for the more information.
     </p>
 </div>
 <hr>